lpasquali/BC/README.md

-## Welcome to Bonnie & Clyde Rock Club
+## Welcome to Bonnie & Clyde Rock Club Source Code
 #### powered by awesome **GitHub Pages!!**

 Hello, my name is Luca Pasquali and I decided to put the simple site about my non profit music club association in my hometown Pistoia, Italy here among my projects on [github.com](https://github.com/lpasquali) to learn at best Markdown language used here and share its code.